Manners of Tea Ceremony|How to dress, order of seating, and how to drink tea and eat sweets?

 Let's participate in a tea ceremony with basic tea ceremony etiquette in mind!

 We have introduced the basic manners of the tea ceremony.
 Many of you may be interested in Japanese culture and would like to take up the tea ceremony.
 In the tea ceremony, there are various rules and regulations, ranging from how to receive tea and sweets to how to dress.
 There are several schools of tea ceremony, and each school has its own rules.
-It is important to follow the instructions of the teachers of each school and to observe good manners when participating in tea ceremonies and other tea ceremony practices.
+It is important to follow the instructions of the teachers of each school and to observe their manners when participating in tea ceremonies and other tea ceremony practices.

 Please feel free to contact us if you need a tea fan.